 Duration and Frequency:

 The basic guideline for heart healthy exercise is to complete 150 minutes per week of moderate exercise, shooting for 30 minutes most days of the week.
 If you workout vigorously, as described above, you can cut that time in half.
-While completing this level of exercise is enough to meet the goal, it’s important to make sure you stay active throughout the week.
+However, it’s important to make sure you stay active throughout the week.

 Extra weight, especially in the abdominal area, tends to slow down your metabolism.
 Frequent workouts can help you overcome this.
 Saving workouts for the weekends will lead to metabolic slow down throughout the week.
 This makes it easy to gain weight, even if you don’t increase your calories.

-Additionally, many of us tend to eat more on the weekends and reward ourselves with a little extra on days we work out, which will counteract weight loss efforts.
-While weekends are a great time for a long run or bike ride, make sure to include some activity every day.
-Better yet, include activity breaks of as little as ten minutes throughout your day to help keep your metabolic systems fully functioning.
+Additionally, many of us tend to eat more on the weekends and reward ourselves on days we work out.
+Doing this will counteract weight loss efforts.
+While weekends are great for a long run or bike ride, make sure to include some activity every day.
+Try including small activity breaks of ten minutes throughout your day to help keep your metabolic systems fully functioning.

 Remember that taking care of your heart through exercise doesn’t have to be overwhelming.
-Choose the level of intensity and the activity that are most enjoyable for you, whether that’s small activity breaks throughout your day, or intense interval training several days each week.
-The best workout plan for heart health is the one that you will stick to, day after day and year after year.
+Choose the level of intensity and the activity that are most enjoyable for you.
+Whether that’s small activity breaks throughout your day, or intense interval training several days each week.
+The best workout plan for heart health is the one that you will stick to each and everyday.